bear-in-a-box/advent-of-code-2021/README.md

 No, really.
 I didn't try to optimize things (with exceptions, 'cause if you know, you know).

-Solutions are currently written in TypeScript.
-Some other languages _might_ appear in the future.
+Solutions are, for the most part, written in TypeScript.
+Some Rust might appear as well.